 I have also found that, over time, Mint has had increased bugs with account synchronizing to my banks, hurting its functionality.
 For example, the link to my small business checking account causes duplicate transactions regularly, and for some of my older accounts like Chase and Schwab, I have completely duplicated accounts where EVERYTHING shows up twice.

-Personal Capital was the first entrant to the space with a design to rival Mint.
+Empower was the first entrant to the space with a design to rival Mint.
 Past competitors such as Adaptu had great aggregation data, but the designs did not quite compare with Mint, making it harder for them to thrive.
-Personal Capital has a very clean, professional approach that exudes the same feelings as major Wall Street investment companies.
+Empower has a very clean, professional approach that exudes the same feelings as major Wall Street investment companies.

-One place Personal Capital wins is account support.
+One place Empower wins is account support.
 Mint has had problems with hackers and data breaches in the past.
-And while I’ve had many account connection issues at Mint over the years, many requiring contact with Intuit’s relatively frustrating support department, my account connections with Personal Capital have always just worked.
+And while I’ve had many account connection issues at Mint over the years, many requiring contact with Intuit’s relatively frustrating support department, my account connections with Empower have always just worked.
 No extra hassle required.

 Budgeting and Spending Analysis

 The place Mint has always been strongest is in the area of budgeting.
 Mint’s budget tools for creating a clear financial account are unrivaled by any competitor.

 When you sign up with Mint, the site will suggest a budget based on your average spending habits.
 From there, you can adjust, tweak, and add more budget categories you want to use to guide your spending habits and save money.
 Mint’s automated transaction categorization is generally pretty good, so you can get a snapshot of your credit card or debit card spending anytime you'd like, either on your desktop or with the mobile app.
 It's a helpful resource for people of any income level, whether you're a self-employed entrepreneur, full-time parent, or just starting a side-hustle hosting a podcast or being a blogger (like me!).